cborrowman/Napco1632ArduinoMonitor/README.md

 This interface board uses an Arduino MKR 1010 WIFI and 2 optoisolator boards from Sparkfun (https://www.sparkfun.com/products/9118).
 This Arduino model can program digital pins to be additional serial port, so I have two receive and one send.

 I had many previous versions both isolated and non-isolated.
 The first iteration is at the bottom of this description.
 My next attempts included isolation using with some 4N35s.
 This worked but wasn't great.
-I tried one of the Sparkfun isolator boards and it had much better resulting signals.
+I tried one of the Sparkfun isolator boards and it had much better resulting signals (it uses a ILD213T chip plus transistors).
 When they sent me an extra one by mistake I decided to go fully isolated in both directions.
 You can also get chinese versions of this board for less than $1.
 It took a little more circuitry and a couple transistors and resistors before I could reliably drive the transmission line to the panel.

 Below is the interface board prototype
 ![Prototype](https://github.com/cborrowman/Napco1632ArduinoMonitor/blob/main/prototype.jpeg)